markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

                          Key=key)
 ```

+### Before customizing the function, enable S3 update access

+Your DeepLens project will be saving cropped images to your S3 bucket.
+By default, your function is not permitted to do so.
+To enable this access, you will attach the `AmazonS3FullAccess` policy to the `AWSDeepLensGreengrassGroupRole` IAM role.
+Here are the steps to attach this policy:

+* Open the IAM console.
+* Click on `Roles`.
+* Click on the `AWSDeepLensGreengrassGroupRole`.
+* Click on `Attach policies`.
+* Search for `AmazonS3FullAccess` in the search bar.
+* Select that policy, and click on `Attach policy`.

 ### Detailed steps for customizing the project function

 Here are the steps to follow to customize the project.